 By blending the sciences of learning with design, planning, and placemaking activities, PLL strives to advance and scale evidence-based approaches for creating vibrant public spaces that foster learning and caregiver interaction, bring people together, and generate a sense of community ownership and pride.

 In 2019 the Brookings Institution established a joint venture between the Center for Universal Education and the Bass Center for Transformative Placemaking to address the challenge of designing family-friendly habitats that support healthy living.
-Working at the intersection of both centers, Brookings Fellow Helen Shwe Hadani is leading the initiative and bringing together an interdisciplinary group of scholars and practitioners to transform everyday spaces into powerful learning opportunities for children and families.
+Working at the intersection of both centers, Brookings Fellow Helen Shwe Hadani is leading the initiative and bringing together an interdisciplinary group of scholars and practitioners including Project for Public Spaces, Temple University’s Infant and Child Lab, and Playful Learning Landscapes Action Network to transform everyday spaces into powerful learning opportunities for children and families.

 Research has found significant improved outcomes for children, such as increased interaction between caregivers and children, including conversations around language, literacy, and STEM.
 Across multiple pilot installations and activities in Philadelphia and other cities, PLL is demonstrating the power of playful learning to boost quality caregiver-child interactions: